 Education & Credentials

 I am a Licensed Mental Health Counselor (LH60390527) in the state of Washington since 2013.
 I received my MA in psychology from Antioch University Seattle and completed my clinical internship at Navos Mental Health Solutions (a community mental health center) in Burien, Washington in September, 2009.
-Since completing my Masters degree, I have been in private practice and have undergone advanced training in Emotionally Focused Couples Therapy, Emotion-Focused Therapy for Individuals, grief counseling, trauma counseling, somatic interventions, Interpersonal Neurobiology, Lifespan Integration Therapy, and other fields.
+Since completing my Masters degree, I have been in private practice and have undergone advanced training in Emotionally Focused Couples Therapy, Emotion-Focused Therapy for Individuals, grief counseling, trauma counseling, Sensorimotor Psychotherapy, Interpersonal Neurobiology, Lifespan Integration Therapy, and other fields.
 I am one of a handful of therapists in Seattle who have been certified by the International Centre for Excellence in Emotionally Focused Therapy in Emotionally Focused Couples Therapy.
 Here is a link to my resume.

 I have discovered that I work somewhat differently with different people; this is probably because each client is different and has different problems, strengths, needs and goals, and because, in each case, a unique relationship develops between me and the client.
 In all cases, I place the utmost importance on deeply understanding the client’s experience and on meeting that person with empathy and respect.
 I believe that people contain the seeds of their own authenticity and development, and that it is the therapist’s job to help the client remove what blocks his or her natural growth.

 When working with individuals, I use Emotion-Focused Therapy, existential therapy, mindfulness-based therapy, and Sensorimotor Psychotherapy, as well as other techniques.
 I also pay a lot of attention to people’s histories in order to understand how their past development and experiences might be affecting their current capacity to live well in the present and imagine a future.